inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 21. Click on the |project_name| result layer and then click :guilabel:`Print`.

-22. A window will appear in which you can choose the extent to be printed.
+22. A window will appear, in which you can choose the extent to be printed.
     Choose :guilabel:`Analysis extent` if you want to print the entire map extent, or choose :guilabel:`Current extent` to print the analysis based on the current view of the map.